Effectively Calm a Dog: Surprising Solutions!

 What causes a panic attack in dogs?

 Stress, panic, or anxiety in dogs can be triggered by many different factors.
-And again, this can be very unique to each dog and their experiences.
-However, there are certain triggers that seem to be universal for most dogs, such as fireworks, thunder, and sirens to name a few.
+Again, this can be very unique to each dog and their experiences.
+However, there are certain triggers that seem to be universal for most dogs, such as fireworks, thunder, and sirens, to name a few.

 • loud noises, such as fireworks or thunder